Chicago shootings soar over the long holiday weekend: 19 dead, 13 children wounded

 Violence spiked in Chicago with 104 people shot over the long Fourth of July weekend leaving 19 dead and 13 children wounded, according to reports.

-The weekend marked the deadliest weekend in Chicago this year, as a political back-and-forth continues in city halls and on Capitol Hill over a nationwide crime wave.
+It marked the deadliest weekend in Chicago this year, as a political back-and-forth continues in city halls and on Capitol Hill over a nationwide crime wave.

 “I wish that whatever this madness is going on, I wish that it would stop,” Chicago resident Toni Watkins, told The Chicago Sun-Times.
 “Usually, I feel safe around here.
 But now this has me questioning it because it’s close to home right now.”

-Note: (Correction: A previous version of the story incorrectly stated the condition of some of the victims.
-The story has been updated.)